CastroForGeorgia/GA-5/content/_campaign/campaign-hq/design-hub/README.md

 📎 For official usage rules, read [licensing-and-brand.md](../../welcome-hub/rules/licensing-and-brand.md)

-**Design is a form of storytelling—let’s make our movement visible.**
+**Design is a form of storytelling—let's make our movement visible.**